 If you get a notification that the IRS wants to do a field audit, you’re probably wondering what caused the red flags to fly.
 In many cases, the IRS may believe you failed to report things like W2 wages, bank interest, or items like the sale of stocks or mutual funds.

-In some cases, the IRS is alerted if you filed unusually high or seemingly questionable deductions on your return.
-They may also use analytics to determine if your return seems to have a high potential for error.
+In some cases, the IRS is alerted if you filed unusually high or seemingly questionable deductions on your tax return.
+They may also use analytics to determine if your tax return seems to have a high potential for error.

 Data analytics called a DIF score is used by the IRS to screen tax returns.
 This score is short for Discriminant Index Function and has been used by the IRS since way back in 1969.

-The information used to determine your score is classified but it analyzes different lines in your return to assign each one a specific numerical score.
+The information used to determine your score is classified but it analyzes different lines in your tax return to assign each one a specific numerical score.
 If the DIF indicates the possibility of an error, you could be flagged for an audit.